-The Family Court has an affidavit that must be used in interim parenting order applications and which may also be used for applications for final orders.
+The Family Court has an affidavit that must be used in interim or final parenting order applications

 This format may also be useful for applications in the Federal Circuit Court.